Superfat & Lye Discount

 - Better cleaning power

-- Higher risk of lye-heavy soap if measurements are slightly off
+- Higher risk of lye-heavy soap if measurements are off

 Medium Superfat (4–7%)